wsh030510/Out-of-Order-Execution-Bug-Dataset/README.md

-MGO-OOO-Bugs: A Benchmark of Multi-Granularity Out-of-Order Concurrency Bugs﻿
+**MGO-OOO-Bugs**: A Benchmark of Multi-Granularity Out-of-Order Concurrency Bugs﻿

 This repository contains the dataset for our paper on "Out-of-Order (OOO) Execution Bugs" under Weak Memory Models (WMM).
 We propose a Multi-Granularity Ordering (MGO) taxonomy and collect 58 OOO bug samples across different system abstraction layers.